-- Water supply pressure inadequate.
+- 1. Water supply pressure inadequate.
 The Alert Water Pressure icon is displayed.
 The unit can not operate without adequate water supply pressure.
 Sufficient water supply pressure must be present to close the water pressure switch.
-Recommended water supply pressure is 55 PSI.
-Water supply pressure should not exceed 75 PSI.
-If water supply pressure exceeds 75 PSI, a pressure reducing valve must be installed in the water supply line.
-See Section 2.3 for additional information. - 2.
+See section 2.3 for additional information. - 2.
 Motor overload switch opened.
 The Alert Motor Overload icon is displayed.
 The pump motor is protected from excessive flow by a set of thermal overload relays which open (trip) with excessive amperage.
 If the overload relay is open, the overload relay must be reset before operations can continue.
-An excessive flow condition must be corrected immediately. - 3.
-High temperature limit switch open.
-The Alert High Temperature icon is displayed.
-The unit is prevented from operating with process temperatures exceeding 310°F. This switch is installed in the To Process thermocouple.
+An excessive flow condition must be corrected immediately.

+3. High temperature limit switch open.
+The Alert - High Temperature icon is displayed.
+The unit is prevented from operating with process temperatures exceeding 256°F by the high temperature limit switch.
+This switch is installed in the To Process temperature sensor.
 If a high temperature condition exists, the unit must first cool down before the high temperature limit switch can automatically reset.